-- Connect the RJ45 jack to the Ethernet port of a workstation. - If using Power over Ethernet (PoE) make sure power is being supplied by the Ethernet device which the Ethernet cable has been plugged into or a PoE power injector in the cable run leading to the camera. - If POE is not being used connect 24VAC/DC by removing the connector header and connecting power to the header pins referencing the pin assignments printed on the pc board next to the connector which are marked for 24V.
+- Connect the RJ45 jack to the Ethernet port of a workstation. - If using Power over Ethernet (PoE) make sure power is being supplied by the Ethernet device which the Ethernet cable has been plugged into or a PoE power injector in the cable run leading to the camera. - If POE is not being used, connect 24VAC by removing the connector header and connecting power to the header pins.
+Reference the pin assignments marked for 24V, which are printed on the PCB next to the connector. - You can separate the gray weather-tight gland from its plug and wrap it around your cables.
+Then push it back into the plug and tighten.
+It is a tight fit by design to restrict moisture.